 We are an emerging growth company as defined in Section 2(a) (19) of the Securities Act.
 Pursuant to Section 107 of the Jumpstart Our Business Startups Act, we may take advantage of the extended transition period provided in Section 7(a)(2)(B) of the Securities Act for complying with new or revised accounting standards, meaning that we can delay the adoption of certain accounting standards until those standards would otherwise apply to private companies.
-We have chosen to take advantage of the extended transition period for complying with new or revised accounting standards applicable to public companies to delay adoption of such standards until such standards are made applicable to private companies.
+We have chosen to take advantage of the extended transition period for complying with new or revised accounting standards are made applicable to public companies.
 Accordingly, our financial statements may not be comparable to the financial statements of public companies that comply with such new or revised accounting standards.